• Skip to primary navigation

 Corned beef being chopped into pieces

-4. Peel potatoes and then grate those and the onion using a food processor or the large holes in a box style grater.
+4. Peel potatoes and then grate those and the onion using a food processor or a box style grater.

 Hands peeling a yellow potato food processor with grated potato in it

-5. Use your hands to squeeze excess water out of the potato and onion mixture using a kitchen towel or paper towels.
+5. Squeeze excess water out of the potato and onion mixture.

 Hands squeezing the water out of shredded potato and onion